jacobkap/crimebythenumbers/docs/regular-expressions.md

 # Regular Expressions

 Many word processing programs like Microsoft Word or Google Docs let you search for a pattern - usually a word or phrase - and it will show you where on the page that pattern appears.
 It also lets you replace that word or phrase with something new.
-R does the same using the function `grep()` to search for a pattern, and tell you where in the data it appears, and `gsub()` which lets you search for a pattern and then replace it with a new pattern.
+R does the same using the function `grep()` to search for a pattern and tell you where in the data it appears, and `gsub()` which lets you search for a pattern and then replace it with a new pattern.

   * `grep()` - Find
   * `gsub()` - Find and Replace